 - If the fire gets out of control, get everyone out and call 911 from a neighbor’s home.

-If you experience a grease fire at your home or business in Portland, OR, call the professionals at ServiceMaster of Portland.
-We provide comprehensive fire and smoke damage restoration for your property and possessions.
+One company that can professionally restore not only the kitchen, but the entire is ServiceMaster.
+Their professionals offers fire and smoke damage restoration for your property and possessions to fully return them to their original condition..
 We’ll respond quickly to prevent the spread of soot and smoke through the rest of the building.